How to analyze Microsoft Sentinel Daily Cap Alerts - AADNonInteractiveUserSignInLogs

 | extend operatingSystem = tostring(parse_json(DeviceDetail).operatingSystem)

-Next let’s see how many devices are involved and add the following KQL line.
+Next, let’s see how many devices are involved and add the following KQL line.

 | summarize count() by DeviceName